ArjunXvarma/FoodVision-Fullstack/README.md

 ### **Future Improvements** 🚀
 - Add **user authentication** and **history tracking** for predictions.
 - Add **TensorFlow.js** support to allow in-browser model inference.
+- Using premium services like AWS/GCP for better **response times**

 ---